aculich/assignment-2-JiajianLu/README.md

  1. Name
  2. Subject
  3. Message
+2. Your contact form should still run the same JavaScript validations that you did in assignment 1.
+It should not send a request the server unless all fields are filled out.
-2. Your contact form should send a POST request to the server
+3. Your contact form should send a POST request to the server (not a GET request)
+3. Your contact form should display the name of the person filling out the contact form on successful submission of the form.
+For example, after someone successfully submits the contact form named Kate, the message should say "Hi Kate, your message has been sent".

 ### Ensure that your CSS, JavaScript, and images are loading correctly